How to Have Fast Follow Up Shots with a Handgun

 A stout stance helps fight recoil, but remember, there isn’t always enough time to assume a textbook shooting stance in a dynamic shooting environment.

 We’ve talked about grip before as well.
 Maintain a high grip with the thumbs pointing forward at the target.
 It helps index the target and maintain a solid grip on the pistol.

 Grip tension is a tricky component of gripping a pistol.
 Too loose and recoil will get away from you.
 Too tight and the gun will be shaking and you’ll get tired quickly.
 Doug recommends holding the pistol about the same as you would a hammer.

 Remember, consistency is key in fast and accurate fire.

 Live fire practice

 Don’t start pulling the trigger as quickly as you can as soon as you hit the range.
 That’s how bad habits are formed.
 The key is to shoot with a consistent rate of fire at your skill level.
 Put each follow up shot down range only when you have re-acquired a sight picture.
-As you practice, you’ll be able to get a sight picture faster and slowly increase the rate of fire.
+Shoot as fast as you can confirm the sights are on target.

 Dry fire practice

 A solid grip, trigger control, and shooting stance is very important for practical pistol shooting at any speed.
 Building good habits for a consistent grip, trigger control, and sight picture can easily be done with dry fire training home.